dev-rbatista/dev-rbatista/README.md

 Hello there!

-My name is Ricardo Batista and I recently finished the Postgraduate in Software Development @ Instituto Superior de Engenharia do Porto, in July 2021.
+My name is Ricardo Batista and I recently finished the 2020/2021 edition of .SWitCH() - Postgraduate in Software Development @ Instituto Superior de Engenharia do Porto.

 Throughout the course we learned mainly Java with a big focus on Domain Driven Design and Onion Architecture.